 The boom mic of the Corsair HS50 has a good performance and is very similar to that of the HS60.
 In quiet environments, speech recorded or transmitted with this mic sounds noticeably thin and bright, but quite clear and easily intelligible.
 In noisy situations, this microphone is able to fully separate speech from background noise in very loud environments like a gaming competition but may struggle a bit in extreme situations.

 The recording quality of the HS50's boom microphone is okay.
 The LFE of 523Hz results in a recorded/transmitted speech that sounds noticeably thin.
 The HFE of 10KHz is quite good and means speech will be intelligible and detailed.
 The response between the LFE and HFE points is decent, but it'll sound a bit too bright because of the overemphasis in the treble range.
+For a clearer sounding speech, take a look at the Logitech G432.

 The boom microphone of the HS50 is great at noise handling.
 It achieved a speech-to-noise ratio of 31dB in our SpNR test.
 This means it is able to fully separate speech from ambient noise in most environments.
 However, they may struggle a little bit is extremely loud places like a noisy subway station.